christinaz21/mem-consistency-oasis/README.md

 ## RNN Inference

 1. download oasis vae: `Etched/oasis-500m vit-l-20.safetensors`
-2. download evaluation data: `cilae/mc_dit minecraft_data`, and set the path in `paths.json`.
+2. download evaluation data `cilae/mc_dit minecraft_data.zip` and unzip it, and set the path in `paths.json`.
 Note that we only use `memory` folder for evaluation.
 3. run inference:
     ```bash
     python train_oasis/inference/rnn_inference.py \